Roman Road’s neighbourhood magazine

-Roman Road’s famous Roman Road Market in Bow operates on Tuesdays, Thursday and Saturday from about 9am to 3pm.
-Find the real east end and experience a traditional street market that has stayed true to its roots and offer fantastic bargains.
-Use Mile End or Bow Road tube to reach the market.
+Roman Road’s famous Roman Road Market in Bow operates on Tuesdays, Thursdays, and Saturdays from about 9am to 3pm.
+Find the real east end and experience a traditional street market that has stayed true to its roots and offers fantastic bargains.

 Places to visitView All

 Spring is on its way in Tower Hamlets Cemetery

 Tower Hamlets Cemetery is surely one of the most idyllic spots in our area.
 Tucked away behind Mile End tube station, you’ll find a secret realm of nature and, at this time of year, it is resplendent in its spring colours.